9xw/9xw/README.md

 <p align="center">
   <p align="center">
-    run this in python for a 10 years of good luck - purelxw
+    run this for a 10 years of good luck - purelxw
   </p>